-- Identify a staff person, and backup individual, to be responsible for tracking attendance and absenteeism rates of both students and staff. - Staff person to report weekly trends to District and School leadership individuals. - o Principals at each building - o Superintendent, Brian Berry - o Transition Specialist, Erin Helgren - The District will encourage staff and students with potential communicable disease symptoms to follow LPHA guidance on what steps should be taken by ill individuals. - Staff, students, and visitors who observe potential pandemic symptoms in themselves or others while on school grounds are to notify the front office or a supervisor.
+- Identify a staff person, and backup individual, to be responsible for tracking attendance and absenteeism rates of both students and staff. - Staff person to report weekly trends to District and School leadership individuals. - Elementary Transition Specialist, Erin Helgren - High School Principal, Don Hakala - Dean of Students, Chelsea Ross - Superintendent, Brian Berry - The District will encourage staff and students with potential communicable disease symptoms to follow LPHA guidance on what steps should be taken by ill individuals. - Staff, students, and visitors who observe potential pandemic symptoms in themselves or others while on school grounds are to notify the front office or a supervisor.